cloudflare/cloudflare-docs/content/analytics/graphql-api/getting-started/querying-basics.md

 ## Query multiple datasets in a single GraphQL API request

-As discussed above, a query might contain one or multiple nodes (datasets).
+As previously mentioned, a query might contain one or multiple nodes (datasets).
 At the API level, the data extraction would be done simultaneously, but the response would be delayed until all dataset queries got their results.
 If any fails during the execution, the entire query will be terminated, and the error will be returned.